Dlacreme/ChatOn/README.md

 Cool chat system written in Elixir.

 One instance per consumer.
-You can add an admin using a single email and password through CLI (check seeds.exs)
+You can add an admin using a single email and password through IEX (check seeds.exs)

 ## Consumer Flow
  1. Consumer back-end can create a new user and attach any meta data via the admin API (optional)